-At least 11 more states to open virus vaccines to all adults
+More than a dozen states to open vaccines to all adults

 Among the methods officials are employing to reach underserved communities are vans that can be used as mobile clinics that travel to hard-hit neighborhoods and provide on-the-spot vaccinations.

 In California, mobile clinics are helping to vaccinate farmworkers who may not have transportation to larger vaccination sites or who cannot navigate the state’s online signup portal.
 The city of Los Angeles also plans to have 10 mobile vaccination teams.
+Colorado Gov. Jared Polis said Monday that four mobile bus clinics will distribute vaccines to underserved communities.

 While demand has dropped off in some communities, it’s as brisk as ever in others, and sign-up hassles continue.